METRORail: False starts

-Houston was the largest city in the United States without a rail system after the 1990 opening of the Blue Line in Los Angeles.
+Houston was the largest city in the United States without a rail system after the 1990 opening of the now A Line in Los Angeles.
 After issuing an RFP in July 1990, METRO received five proposals for the design and development of the fixed guideway system.
 In March 1991, METRO approved a plan to develop a monorail system similar to the one operating at Walt Disney World in Orlando at an estimated cost of $1.27 billion, operating along the extended Southwest/Westpark corridor between the Houston Galleria and downtown Houston.
 The proposed monorail system would operate with an initial 14 mi segment servicing western residential regions west of downtown to Beltway 8 (Sam Houston Tollway), with construction planned to start in 1993 and revenue service to begin by 1998.
 Future planned expansions included one leg that would connect downtown with the Texas Medical Center and Astrodome to the south, and another leg connecting downtown to Texas Southern University and the University of Houston.
 In 1991, U.S. Rep. Tom DeLay removed $65 million in federal funding for the rail line and after Lanier was elected mayor of Houston in 1992, defeating Whitmire, the plan was stopped.
 Lanier's election was seen as a second referendum on the monorail plan; the funding was diverted to road projects and police patrols instead.